xbakesx/arithmetic-operation/README.md

 Fork this repository and update it with code to satisfy the following criteria:

- * ArithmeticApplication should run and take three arguments from the command line an operation (one of +, -, and *) and then two numbers and prints out the result of using that operation on those two numbers in that order
+ * `ArithmeticApplication.java` should run and take three arguments from the command line (an operation, one of +, -, and *; then two numbers) and prints out the result of using that operation on those two numbers in that order.
- * All of the tests in ArithmeticApplicationTests pass
+ * All of the tests in `ArithmeticApplicationTests.java` pass.

 Feel free to: